VerdantAxis/Verdure/README.md

 - [ ] Run game in "preview mode" in editor without recompiling code (compiling is for release only)

 ---
-#Note
+# Note

--The code will be uploaded along with the release of version 2 after work on it is completed
+The code will be uploaded along with the release of version 2 after work on it is completed